What are the common types of boards and board roles?

 6. Executive Board Directors: are also known as inside board directors.
 They are board members who also hold an executive role within the organization.
 With firsthand knowledge of the company’s operations, they are intricately involved in its day-to-day activities.

 7. Non-Executive Board Directors: are also known as outside or independent board directors.
-They are board members separate from the organization’s management, nor do they have an affiliation with the organization.
-They bring an external perspective to the board of directors, providing independent oversight and accountability for the company’s actions.
+These board members, separate from the organization’s management, are not employees, nor do they have an affiliation with the organization.
+They bring an external perspective to the board of directors, whilst providing independent oversight and accountability for the company’s actions.

 8. Advisory Board Members: based on their specialist knowledge and experience, have been selected to sit on a particular Advisory Board.
 They can be internal or external to the organization.
 They provide valuable advice and guidance without having formal decision-making authority.